 To ensure that students have access to reserve material at the start of classes, please submit your Reserves requests by the following dates:

 Fall Semester – July 30

 Summer Semester – April 30

-*Requests received after the above dates may not be processed before the start of the semester may not be ready for the first week of classes.*
+*Requests received after the above dates may be delayed.
+Requests placed within two weeks of the start of the semester may not be ready for the first week of classes.*

 It is recommended that instructors contact their library subject liaison if they anticipate a future need for materials not already in the collections.
 Instructors also may submit purchase requests through the online purchase recommendation form.
 Submissions will be routed to the appropriate library subject liaison.
 Instructors may supply personal copies to be placed on reserve for the duration of the semester.